 Assessment Components Weightage

+Class Participation and Class Attendance; Assignment Report 20%

-Class Participation; Assignments, Project Presentation; and 40%
+and Presentation; and Quiz

-Quiz's

 Mid-term Examination I 20%

+Mid-term Examination II 20%

 End-term Examination 40%

 Total 100%

-39. Brand Management
+41. Brand Management

 In this course, students examine how a favorable brand and memorable brand experiences can influence a firm's ability to withstand competitive pressures and thrive in dynamic market conditions.
 They will study brand management from the consumer perspective to highlight the importance of customer perceptions in bringing brands to life and the role of brand knowledge in building brand equity.
 Students will become acquainted with cutting-edge frameworks, concepts and tools that have been adopted across industries and around the globe to build lucrative brand franchises.
 Additionally, students will consider the role of marketing communication vehicles and platforms in effective brand management.